Opal: Multimodal Image Generation for News Illustration: Study 2: User Evaluation

 \subsubsection{RQ4: To what extent can Opal help users create generations of usable quality: as is, as visual assets, or as ideas?}

-We had the following hypothesis \textbf{H4}: Opal would primarily help users create visual assets and ideas, and to a lesser degree generations usable as is.

-To understand how our system performed on RQ4, we conducted qualitative analysis on the interview data we collected as we had participants analyze their gallery of generations and pare them down into a usable set.
-As users pruned their generations, they reported a number of reasons why a generation could not be usable.
-Aside from the obviously blank generations the AI would occasionally return, participants noted that artifacts in generations in photorealistic styles, distortions in figures (i.e. animals or people), and uncanny compositions made participants not want to use a generation at all.

-We then had participants categorize the generations based on our schema: usable as is, as visual assets, or as ideas.
-Regardless of the quantity of usable outcomes a participant came up with or whether the participant was using Opal or the baseline, participants tended to only choose a few generations to use as is, with many choosing none.
-However, many tended to look at these generations positively as visual assets or ideation, reporting different ways they could post-process and use the generation as visual assets.
-For Opal, 10 of twelve participants were able to come up with at least one generation they could use as a visual asset, while in the baseline, only 7 participants were able to come up with at least one generation for a visual asset.
-In terms of ideas, for Opal, 11 came up with at least one generation that gave them an idea.
-Similarly, for the baseline, 10 participants came up with at least one generation.

-After the study, users were also given the option to be compensated for 10-15 minutes spent post-processing their visual assets, to complete the thoughts they shared during user studies.
-These illustrations are displayed in Figure \ref{fig:visual_assets}.
-Participant 11 created an artist edit depicted in the center of the figure to show overcrowding in national parks by creating a visual blend of a generation prompt "visitor numbers in the style of painting" and "crowds in a national park in the style of collage".
-Using a combination selection and masking, they were able to overlay the two generations as visual assets such that the artifacts of each were compensated for by the other.
+Participants tended to only choose a few generations that they would take for use as is, if any at all.
+However, participants tended to regard these generations more positively as visual assets or ideas.
+For Opal, 10 of 12 participants were able to come up with at least one generation they could use as a visual asset.
+In the baseline, only 7 participants were able to come up with at least one generation for a visual asset.
+Illustrations made by participants who engaged with the generations as visual assets are displayed in Figure \ref{fig:visual_assets}.
+For example, one participant created an artist edit to show overcrowding in national parks by creating a visual blend of a generation prompt "visitor numbers in the style of painting" and "crowds in a national park in the style of collage".
+By masking and overlaying the generations as visual assets, the artifacts of each image were compensated for by the other.
+Lastly, in terms of ideas, for Opal, 11 were able to come up with at least one generation that gave them an idea.
+For the baseline, 10 participants came up with at least one generation they would use as an idea.

+As users pared their galleries into sets of usable generations, we observed reasons why participants would find some generations not usable.
+Aside from the obviously blank generations the AI would occasionally return (when the AI model failed to optimize towards the text prompt), participants noted that artifacts in the generations, distortions in animal or people figures, and uncanny compositions made them find a generation unusable.